artsandmetaphysics/goodlifeodyssey/_documents/the-histories-herodotus.md

 A possible natural cause of the Greek belief in the jealousy of the gods:

 <blockquote class="prose">
 <p>“Further, you see how the god strikes with his thunderbolt those creatures that tower above the rest, and does not permit them to be so conspicuous, while those who are small do not at all provoke him.
-And you see how he always hurls his missiles at those houses and tress that are the largest and tallest.
+And you see how he always hurls his missiles at those houses and trees that are the largest and tallest.
 For the god likes to lop off whatever stands out above the rest; and so, on a similar principle, a huge army is destroyed by a small one; for whenever the god has become resentful toward an army, he casts panic or lightning into it, and it is thus completely destroyed through no fault of its own.
 For the god will not tolerate pride in anyone but himself.” <cite>(7.10.epislon)</cite></p>
 </blockquote>

 An interesting comment about slander: